 Payment Information Fees are due the 1st of each month, August through May.
-Payments should be made through your ParentVUE account, however cash, check or money order payments are accepted at the Preschool Registration Office (8624 W. Sweetwater), the KidZone Office at Desert Valley Elementary (12901 N. 63rd Avenue) or the Peoria District Office (6330 W. Thunderbird).
-If you do not have an active ParentVUE account, you will need to obtain an activation key which is provided by the school your child attends.
-Ask at the front desk of the school.
-You will need to provide a photo ID.
-For more information on how to make payments electronically, please visit the district's website at https://www.peoriaunified.org/ and choose the "Families" tab then "ParentVUE".
+Payments should be made through your Eleyo account, however cash, check or money order payments are accepted at the ECCEL Preschool Registration Office (8624 W. Sweetwater), the KidZone Office at Desert Valley Elementary (12901 N. 63rd Avenue) or the Peoria District Office (6330 W. Thunderbird).
 Non-sufficient funds checks will be turned over to the district's collection agency and will be assessed fees in addition to those charged by your bank.
 Non-sufficient funds checks may only be repaid through www.nexcheck.com.
 Two non-sufficient funds checks will require all future payments by cash or money order.
 The total cost of the program for the year has been divided into ten equal monthly installments.
 Fees will be the same whether or not your child attends class and regardless of the number of school days during the month.
 There are no refunds or credits for absences or illness.
-No fees have been calculated into the intstallments for the two-week Winter Break or the one-week Fall and
+No fees have been calculated into the intstallments for the two-week Winter Break or the one-week Fall and Spring Break.

-Spring Break.
 Accounts that fall 60 days past due will be turned over to a collection agency and your child may be removed from the program.
-Please save your receipts, statements or canceled checks.The program is unable to provide individual print outs for tax purposes.
+Please save your receipts, statements, or canceled checks.
+Tax Statements for payments made through ELEYO can be downloaded from your ELEYO account.
 The district's tax ID number is 86-6000-488.
-In case of long-term absence, contact the ECCEL enrollment office at 623-773-6675 prior to the absence.